Palashio/libra/info/Reference Manual.md

 libra.get_value_instruction(sent)
 ```

-Acquires/grammatically parses/reformats (using Textblob) relevant parts of speech for analysis from instruction sent to/in written query into instruction interpretable by
+Acquires/grammatically parses/reformats (using Textblob) relevant parts of speech for analysis from instruction sent to/in written query into instruction interpretable by other Libra methods

 (Note: If an issue ensues in the instruction where the method cannot comprehend the instruction, an error message will appear stating to 'Please try re-typing your sentence')